zpxp/linksv/README.md

 ### Files

 To save a file to chain, create a link with any property that stores a javascript `File` object.
 Then, publish that link like any other.
+In node js, use `Buffer` instead of `File`.
 ```ts
 @LinkTemplate("LinkWithFile")
 class LinkWithFile extends Link {